Thanksgiving up Northwest

 Visiting Lombard Street, San Francisco’s Chinatown and Siomi buying Chinese vegetables

-This time we toured all the places that we had visited on our Honeymoon … and a few more places that did not exist then.
+This time we toured all the places that we had visited on our honeymoon … and a few more places that did not exist then.

 We took the “Big Bus” tour to the city …

 The bus took us all over the city.
-There we met a couple of newly-married Asturians, who accompanied us on the tour.
+There we met a couple of newly married Asturians, who accompanied us on the tour.
 For them, it was the first time in San Francisco.

 Height Ashbury